-The HumanFIRST (Human Factors Interdisciplinary Research in Simulation and Transportation) Laboratory employs the tools and methods of psychology and human factors engineering to improve scientific understanding of driver performance and cognitive functions.
+The HumanFIRST (Human Factors Interdisciplinary Research in Safety and Transportation) Laboratory employs the tools and methods of psychology and human factors engineering to improve scientific understanding of driver performance and cognitive functions.

 Integrated technologies designed to improve transportation systems with respect to safety and mobility.

-General driver performance and attitudes, influence of impairment caused by distraction, age, alcohol, or fatigue, and driver response to roadway and in-vehicle safety interventions.
+Driver performance, influences of impairment caused by distraction, age, alcohol, or fatigue, and driver responses to safety interventions.

-Research and applications in transportation engineering, road user education, and law enforcement.
+Research and applications in transportation engineering, road user education, and enforcement.

 - Getting up to speed on the new hands-free phone law

 - Talking roadway safety and the new hands-free law with U of M

 - How much safer does the new hands-free law make our roads?

 - Pedestrians would benefit from lower speed limits on MN city streets

 - KMOJ Radio Interview: Pedestrian safety with Nichole Morris